jamesfrh/lunchApp_FE/README.md

 1. Dockerize the application by creating an image
 2. Pushing the image to AWS ECR and then deploying on ECS fargate
 3. Use RDS mysql
-4. Create a pipeline on AWS which handles the automatic deployment of codes from codeCommit -> codebuild -> codedeply -> ECR -> ECS
+4. Create a pipeline on AWS which handles the automatic deployment of codes from codeCommit -> codebuild -> codedeploy -> ECR -> ECS